MPL 30x15x2 / N38 - neodymium magnet

 need more quantity?Want to bargain?

-Call us tel: +48 888 99 98 98 or get in touch through form on our website.
-You can check the mass as well as the appearance of neodymium magnets in our magnetic calculator force calculator
+Call us tel: +48 888 99 98 98 or get in touch through contact form on our website.
+You can check the mass and the shape of neodymium magnet in our magnetic mass calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.